 Strange as it may seem this is often the most expensive way to buy life insurance.
 The commission that would normally be paid to a broker (or sacrificed if you’re us) is kept in full by the insurance company.

-Monthly premiums for a £250,000 level term insurance over 25 years.
+Monthly premiums for £250,000 level term insurance over 25 years.
 Assumes person is in good health.
-Prices correct at 29th August 2017.
+Correct at 31st January 2024.

 When you get the opportunity to catch up with your partner after a long day, chances are the conversation naturally drifts towards the children: “How have the kids been today?”, “What did they get up to in school?”, “Are you ok to drop them off tomorrow?”…